-Date of report Title of review Recommendation January 2018 How Local Government manages demand - Homelessness R3 How services are configured and managed at first point of contact can significantly influence how effective local authorities are in managing and reducing demand.
+Date of report Title of review Recommendation Date of report January 2018 How Local Government manages demand - Homelessness R3 How services are configured and managed at first point of contact can significantly influence how effective local authorities are in managing and reducing demand.
 Easy to access services which maximise usage, avoid gate keeping and focus on early solutions can significantly improve the prospects for successful homelessness prevention.
 We found that some authority point of entry systems are poorly designed which reduces the authority's prospects for early intervention to prevent homelessness from occurring (paragraphs 2.4 to 2.11).
-We recommend that local authorities: design services to ensure there is early contact with service users; use 'triage' approaches to identify and filter individuals seeking help to determine the most appropriate response to address their needs; and test the effectiveness of first point of contact services to any first point contact servi ensure they are fit for purpose.
+We recommend that local authorities: • design services to ensure there is early contact with service users; • use 'triage' approaches to identify and filter individuals seeking help to determine the most appropriate response to address their needs; and • test the effectiveness of first point of contact services to ensure they are fit for purpose.
 R4 Establishing clear standards of service that set out what the authority provides and is responsible for is critical to ensuring people know what they are entitled to receive and what they need to resolve themselves.
 We found that authorities are not always providing clear, concise and good quality information to help guide people to find the right advice quickly and efficiently (paragraphs 2.12 to 2.17).
 We recommend that local authorities publish service standards that clearly set out what their responsibilities are and how they will provide services to ensure people know what they are entitled to receive and what they must do for themselves.
-Service standards should: be written in plain accessible language; be precise about what applicants can and cannot expect, and when they can expect resolution; clearly set out the applicant's role in the process and how they can help the process go more smoothly and quickly; be produced collaboratively with subject experts and include the involvement of people who use the service(s); effectively integrate with the single assessment process; offer viable alternatives to the authority's services; and set out the appeals and complaints processes.
+Service standards should: • be written in plain accessible language; • be precise about what applicant's role in the process and how they can help the process go more smoothly and quickly; • be produced collaboratively with subject experts and include the involvement of people who use the service(s); effectively integrate with the single assessment process; offer viable alternatives to the authority's services; and set out the appeals and complaints processes.
 These should be based on fairness and equity for all involved and available to all.